halitos/halitos/README.md

 - I’m interested in Full Stack Web Development

-- You can reach me on Linkedin www.linkedin.com/in/halit-oskan
+- You can reach me on Linkedin: www.linkedin.com/in/halit-oskan

 <!---
 halitos/halitos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.